Types of Search Queries: Navigational, Informational & Transactional

 Choose keywords that correspond with what you are proposing to users which are based on your products and services.
 Phrases such as "clothing store" and "seller of fashionable clothes" count as keywords.

-Users are completely unaware of your chosen keywords and they really have no need to learn them.
+Users are completely unaware of your chosen keywords, and they really have no need to learn them.
 Keywords just simplify page ranking for the search engine output.

 The main metric for keywords is their difficulty, which is also known as keyword competition.
 The higher this metric is for the chosen keyword, the greater the competition you'll face.